a-karma/Bogor_Workshop/DAY_4/Session3.md

 ```
 This is again a `BED` file as in day one.
 You can see how we have customise this bed file - we kept its basic structure: tab separated 0-based coordinates but from field 4 we have added our own informations: the ancestral (non-deleterious) state of the allele, and the SIFT score of all possible homozygous genotpye, A, C, G, T at this position.

-We would like to align this reference to our .gpf files for further processing downstream.
-We will use `bedtools intersect`.
+We would like to intersect this file with our .gpf files to merge both genotype probabilities and their deleterious (SIFT) score in the same file.
+To do this we will use `bedtools intersect` (on day 1)
 ```{bash bedtools, eval=FALSE}
 bedtools intersect -b $FILE -a SusScr11_107_sift_scores_chr1.bed -wb | cut -f 1-8,12-21 > ${FILE%.gpf}_sift.bed
 ```